Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 / 02 · AI engines we optimize for

-4 main AI assistants.
+4 main AI agents.

 Every LLM is a separate channel with its own citation logic.
 ChatGPT consumes 80%+ of AI traffic.
 Gemini matters most for AI Overviews surfaces.
 Perplexity is critical for research queries.
 Claude — for enterprise/B2B.
 We optimize for all four.